AdaptiveParticles/LibAPR/README.md

 Note: not recently tested.

+## Install instructions

+Please see: INSTALL_INSTRUCTIONS.md and https://github.com/AdaptiveParticles/APR_cpp_project_example for a minimal project using the APR.

 ## Examples and Documentation

 There are 12 basic examples, that show how to generate and compute with the APR.
 These can be built by adding